Timing resolution from beam tests on thin LGADs down to 16.6 ps: Introduction

 This paper reports on the performance of the EXFLU sensors at the Test Beam Facility at DESY~\cite{DESYTB}.
 The EXFLU design is described in detail in Section~\ref{sec:lgad_design}.
-The experimental setup and the approaches to data acquisition (DAQ) and signal analysis are explained in Section~\ref{sec:methodology}.
+The methodology used to test LGAD performance, in the context of gain characterisation and timing analysis, is outlined in Section~\ref{sec:methodology}.
+The experimental setup and the approaches to data acquisition, signal analysis, and characterisation of the LGADs, both non-irradiated and irradiated, are explained in Section~\ref{sec:experimental_setup}.
 The timing resolution measurements are presented for both non-irradiated and irradiated samples in Section~\ref{sec:results}.
 Conclusions on the timing performance of the EXFLU sensors are drawn in Section~\ref{sec:summary}.